xharris/blankejs/engines/love2d/docs/input.md

 Eg `Input('leftx')` will return a table with the keys:
 * joystick: [JoystickObject](https://love2d.org/wiki/Joystick)
 * value: number in range [-1, 1]

+# Class Properties

+`group` set this to a value to only check inputs of that group.
+Set `Input.group = nil` to get inpus from any group.

 # Class Methods